rahatutzaman-rizon/react-todo-app/README.md

 # live site :  https://sparkly-semolina-058947.netlify.app/
 # Todo App
- ### feature:  add task ,checkbox if complete,edit task, delete task
+ ### feature:  add task ,checkbox if complete,edit task, delete task ,local storage to save data ,add priority of task,total task .

 ## Here's a brief overview of how the code works and some potential improvements: